Some people will tell you that having the odd drink when you’re pregnant is okay.

 - can cause fetal alcohol spectrum disorder

 Even small amounts of alcohol can cross over from your body into your baby.
-The more you drink, the greater the possible harm.
+The exact level of alcohol exposure that can lead to harm is not known with certainty, but the more you drink, the greater the possible harm.

 Fetal alcohol spectrum disorder (FASD)